Ptujec/LaunchBar/Upcoming/README.md

 Unfortunately, in order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.
 I made [a dedicated action that does both](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).
 Run the `.lbaction` bundle of this action through the compile action before you start using it.

 This action requires **full calendar access**.
 You will be prompted for it.
-You can also access the relevant privacy settings (System Settings → Privacy & Security → Calendars) by pressing `enter` on the alert message in the LaunchBar interface.
+You can also access the relevant privacy settings (System Settings → Privacy & Security → Calendars) by pressing <kbd>enter</kbd> on the alert message in the LaunchBar interface.

 ## Download & Update